suzuki-shunsuke/oss-contribution-guide/README.md

 ## Avoid force pushes after opening pull requests

-After opening pull requests, you shouldn't do force pushes, because force pushes make it difficult for maintainers to review the diff.
+After opening pull requests, you shouldn't do force pushes because force pushes make it difficult for maintainers to review the diff.
 And if maintainers push commits to pull requests, your force push may eliminate maintainers' commits.
 Instead of force pushes, you should push new commits, then maintainers can review the diff.